-Castles and churches, fine dining and shopping, beaches and mountains, even day-trips to Africa: a Costa del Sol road trip covers all of your summer vacation bases and then some.
+Castles, dining, shopping, beaches, mountains, even day-trips to Africa: a Costa del Sol trip covers all your summer vacation bases and then some.
 This is road trip heaven: something for everyone, with timeless landscapes, amazing history, and beautiful beaches perfect for relaxing.
 Here’s why a Costa del Sol road trip is a sensational vacation idea.

 Cities, Castles and Continents